HackBeanpot/mono-repo/README.md

 ## :joy: Introduction

 Welcome to Hackbeanpot's 2023 monorepo!
 This repository contains both the live site and main site.
 The reason we have a monorepo is to allow both sites to use the same components from a shared ui folder.
+VSCode is strongly recommended as a code editor since we have settings configured for Vscode and also use their extensions.

 ## :zany_face: Getting Started